A Snapshot Of The Modern Woman's Handbag

 "I’d let a friend go through my bag — as long as they know they’ll probably never find what they’re looking for.

 "One secret you can totally tell about me from my handbag?
-I’m an organised mess!"
+I’m an organized mess!"

 Me & My Style